reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 (venv) make deploy
 ```

-## Step 11 - Inspect the solution
+## Step 12 - Inspect the solution

 Use the AWS Console on the `Automation` account.
 There is a CloudWatch dashboard that reflects metrics for SPA.
 Code execution is reflected into the Lambda console.
 You can also inspect DynamoDB tables.

+Activities to on-board one account manually:
-If you expect an AWS account to be handled by SPA, then you set tag `account-state` to the value `vanilla` from the AWS Organizations console of the top-level account.
-Then move to the AWS Console of the `Automation` account and check the log of the Lambda function `SpaOnAccountEvent`.
+- If you expect an AWS account to be handled by SPA, then you set tag `account-state` to the value `vanilla` from the AWS Organizations console of the top-level account.
+- Then move to the AWS Console of the `Automation` account and check the log of the Lambda function `SpaOnAccountEvent`.
 You should get the full sequence of state changes over a couple of minutes: `CreatedAccount`, `AssignedAccount`, `PreparedAccount` then `ReleasedAccount`.

-After this sequence, you can go to the AWS Console of the personal account and inspect the budget that has been set by SPA.
+- After this sequence, you can go to the AWS Console of the personal account and inspect the budget that has been set by SPA.
 In addition, you can also review the Codebuild project that has been executed by SPA during the preparation phase.

+Activities to on-board existing accounts:
+- Move to the AWS Console of the `Automation` account
+- Select the Lambda service
+- Look for the Lambda function `SpaResetAccounts`
+- Select the tab `Test`
+- Click on the button `Test` to trigger the function and tag all managed accounts with tag `account-state` and value `vanilla`.

 To ensure complete observability of SPA operations, visit the CloudWatch dashboard in the `Automation` account.
 Metrics for Lambda and DynamoDB shoud reflect your activities on personal accounts.

 ## Follow-up

 - You can now [create new AWS accounts](./create-a-personal-account.md) and let SPA manage them automatically
+- You can also [on-board existing accounts](./reset-managed-accounts.md) by setting their states to VANILLA
 - [Manage and troubleshoot account states](./manage-account-states.md) to fix potential issues with the state machine
 - You can [forward consolidated alerts to Microsoft Teams](./add-microsoft-teams-webhook.md) and look for collective efficiency of your entire team
 - Add SCP to Organizational Units to [manage preventive controls of personal accounts](./manage-preventive-controls.md)